 As well, very close to it you can get by local trains.

-In the picture above you see some walking paths right next to waterfall: so for this part you will have to buy a ticket.
+In the picture above you see some walking paths right next to the waterfall: so for this part, you will have to buy a ticket.

-You can spend by the waterfall at least one hour as it is a really beautiful location with great views to this powerful waterfall.
+You can spend by the waterfall at least one hour as it is a really beautiful location with great views of this powerful waterfall.

-As well, you can find all official information about the falls right here: Rhein Falls.
+As well, you can find all official information about the Rhein falls.

 Pin it for later